 If euphemism would be natural and give the right meaning in your language, consider using it.
 If not, here are other options:

-(1) Use a euphemism from your own culture.
+- (1) Use a euphemism from your own culture. - (2) State the information plainly without a euphemism if it would not be offensive.